rdeioris/UnrealOnRPI4/README.md

 Note: DXT textures are compressed, and compression is a good thing for a tiny system like the RPI.
 Lucky enough we will add ETC2 support soon (another compression format used generally on Android devices)

-## Step 6: Disabling Cokking of DXT and BC textures, enabling ETC2
+## Step 6: Disabling Cooking of DXT and BC textures, enabling ETC2

 This is the biggest change, and technically it could be made simpler, but i would like to use this implementation to allow Unreal to run on other arm64 Linux devices.